kamach16/RecruitmentTest_IntoTheUnknown/README.md

 - Select an ally by **left mouse button (LMB)** it, then click on a tile or an enemy to display the path
 - Path selection mechanics are implemented in **`Assets/Scripts/Path/PathFinder.cs`**
 - To cancel interaction with a selected unit, simply **left mouse button (LMB)** on an empty area (not a map element, e.g., the skybox)

----

-For pathfinding, I used the **Breadth-First Search (BFS)** algorithm because the grid consists of tiles with uniform movement cost.
-In this case, BFS guarantees the shortest path and is simpler and faster than more general algorithms such as A*.